Our Commitment

-As a Faculty whose work is deeply rooted in making connections across all sectors and populations, we inspire students to seek the truth and honour the TRC’s calls-to-action.
+As a Faculty whose work is deeply rooted in making connections across all sectors and populations, we inspire students to seek the truth and honour the TRC’s calls to action.
 Now, we include the Scarborough Charter to guide us on anti-Black racism and Black inclusion in post-secondary education.

 There is much work to be done by our Faculty to disrupt the system.
 We are having discussions on what this will look like, but when does the action begin?